spring-projects/spring-retry/README.md

 A more flexible implementation called `ExceptionClassifierRetryPolicy` is also available.
 It lets you configure different retry behavior for an arbitrary set of exception types through the `ExceptionClassifier` abstraction.
-The policy works by calling on the classifier to convert an exception into a delegate `RetryPolicy`, so, for example, one exception type can be retried more times before failure than another, by mapping it to a different policy.
+The policy works by calling on the classifier to convert an exception into a delegate `RetryPolicy`.
+For example, one exception type can be retried more times before failure than another, by mapping it to a different policy.

-You might need to implement your own retry policies for more customized decisions -- for instance, if there is a well-known, solution-specific, classification of exceptions into retryable and not retryable.
+You might need to implement your own retry policies for more customized decisions.
+For instance, if there is a well-known, solution-specific, classification of exceptions into retryable and not retryable.